mrdevil99/College_Project/README.md

 ## Deployment

-The Aadhaar based voting system is developed to overcome the flaws of EVM system.
-So directly EVM will be replaced by touch screen interface having the great user interface and high security.
+The Aadhaar-based voting system was developed to overcome the flaws of the EVM system.
+So directly EVM will be replaced by a screen interface the great user interface and high security.